Sarani1612/milestone-project-2/README.md

 ## Testing

 ### Testing User Stories
+1. as a user of the website, I can easily navigate between the sections of the website.
+    - this is ensured by the navigation bar which has clearly labelled links for all sections of the website.
+    Since it is fixed to the top, it is always available for the user to click on and go to another section.
+2. as a first time user of the website, I can intuitively get to what I am looking for.
+3. as a first time user of the website, I can quickly get a sense of what the business is about and what they offer.
+4. as a potential customer, I can easily locate the business' social media profiles where I will be able to get more information and read reviews.
+5. as a returning customer, I can quickly get in touch with the business to discuss my next vacation without necessarily having to go through the other sections.
+6. as a potential customer who is trying to pick a destination, I can find information on the individual cities and compare my options.

 ### Manually testing all content and features across the website

 ## Deployment
+I set up a new repository in GitHub and clicked the Gitpod button which immediately set up a new environment for me.
+I did all the coding in the Gitpod environment and periodially pushed the commits from the command line.
+To deploy the website I went to the settings tab for the depository on GitHub and set the master branch as the publishing source and a few moments later the website was available on GitHub Pages through the link provided at the top.

 ### Running the project locally
+Follow these steps if you wish to run the project locally:
+- go to the [repository page](https://github.com/Sarani1612/milestone-project-2) on GitHub
+- click the "clone or download" button on the right-hand side
+- copy the URL that shows up
+- in Terminal, change the current working directory to the location where you want the cloned directory to be made
+- type 'git clone' and paste the URL from step 2
+- press enter
+- the local clone will be created

+These instructions and more info can be found on [this GitHub Help Page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Credits

 ### Code
+- the code used for opening and closing modal boxes is based on the [W3Schools' How To Make a Modal Box tutorial](https://www.w3schools.com/howto/howto_css_modals.asp)

 ### Content
+- texts for the modals about the destinations are written by me with inspiration from the hotels', restaurants' and venues' own websites.

 ### Media
+- all photos are free stock photos from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
+- the social media icons are from [Font Awesome](https://fontawesome.com/).

 *This website is purely for educational purposes*